LapisHusky/dropperutilities/readme.md

 - Run `npm install` to download this project's dependencies
 - Run `npm i -g esbuild pkg` to download the tools needed to build the executable
 - Run `esbuild ./ --outfile=out.js --bundle --platform=node --minify-whitespace --minify-syntax` to bundle the project into a single file
-- Run `pkg ./out.js --public` to convert that into executables for Windows, Linux, and MacOS
+- Run `pkg ./out.js --public --compress=Brotli` to convert that into executables for Windows, Linux, and MacOS.
+This may take a while, you can do it without `--compress=Brotli` to speed it up.

 ## Recent Updates
+- Fixed a bug where the party command queue was not intercepting most party commands from the user.
+This resulted in Hypixel sometimes rate-limiting your commands or the bot's responses.
+- Added cross-version support, now supports every version that Hypixel does below 1.19
-- Improved error handling and logging; this will now attempt to create trusted.txt in the working directory if it doesn't exist.
+- Improved error handling and logging; this will now attempt to create trusted.txt in the current directory if it doesn't exist
 - Fixed a bug that caused !addtrust to throw an error
 - Added basic logging for when the proxy is online and when users join it
 - Hid a deprecation warning from console